tbaghfalaki/VSJM/Exam1.md

 It is important to note that if you consider "simplify=TRUE", instead of hirarchical setup for the variance $\sigma_{\gamma_{lj}}^2$ a prior inverse gamma with parameters (0.01,0.01) are considered for both CS and DS.

+It is important to note that if you consider "simplify=TRUE", instead of a hierarchical setup for the variance $\sigma_{\gamma_{lj}}^2$, a prior inverse gamma with parameters (0.01,0.01) is used for both CS and DS.

-As an example, consider the following command, where this implementation has been performed on training data.
-We consider "DS" method.
+As an example, consider the following command, where this implementation has been performed on training data using the "DS" method:

 ```